-- Seatbelts – make sure they work properly and there is no damage to them.
+- Seatbelts – make sure they work correctly, and there is no damage to them.

-- Wheel alignment and tyre pressures – it’s important the wheels are aligned correctly and tyres inflated to correct pressure.
+- Wheel alignment and tyre pressures – it’s essential the wheels are aligned correctly, and tyres inflated to correct pressure.
 Don’t forget the tyres should be a minimum tread of 1.6 mm to be legal.

 - Light bulbs – casings should be free of damage or cracks.
 Check all lights work, including indicators, fog lights and number plate lights.